Okopatie/buffon/README.md

 that will be used are the y-coordinate of the bottom of the stick from 0 to 1,
-$y$, and the angle that the stick makes with the horizontal from 0 to π radians,$\theta$.
+$y$, and the angle that the stick makes with the horizontal from 0 to π radians, $\theta$.
 The stick will cross one of the lines if and only if $y +
 \sin(\theta) > 1$.
 This reformulates the problem as one of finding the probability that $y > 1 - \sin(\theta)$.
 A graph of $y$